 Followers of Jesus must endure, but this does not mean staying to the end.
 Sustaining against persecution is not the way to be saved but is evidence of being fully committed to Jesus!

-Persistence is not the means of earning salvation it is the by-product of true devotion to life!
+Persistence is not the means of earning salvation; it is the by-product of true devotion to life!

 Jesus warned the disciples about the perils of being his followers.
 He even warned them about premature martyrdom, and advised them to leave before their prosecution became too great!

 Jesus said, “God is aware of everything that happens to sparrows.”

-You are far more valuable to God than a sparrow.
+You are far more valuable to God than a sparrow”.

-God places such value on you because he created us in his image and the Holy Spirit dwells within you.
+God places such value on you because he created us in his image, and the Holy Spirit dwells within you.

 Conflict and disagreement will arise, but it will not overcome you as a follower of the Son of Man, Jesus Christ!

-Positive and Negative Statement
+Positive and Negative Statements

-“If you cling to your life, you will lose it; but if you give it up for me, you will find it (Matt.
+“If you cling to your life, you will lose it, but if you give it up for me, you will find it”(Matt.
 10:39).

-Jesus is Eternal and will alway be Significant
+Jesus is Eternal and always Significant.